Qualities of a Good Administrator in Education

 3. Being Open and Adaptive to Change

 The news is everywhere, and children are very much aware of the world around them.
 While you have a duty to remain neutral, these changes also call you to be open and adaptive.
 There is no way to predict what the future holds.
-However, you can anticipate that you will be a figurehead in the incorporation or exclusion of technological and environmental developments.
+However, you can anticipate that you will be a figurehead in the decision to incorporate or exclude technological and environmental developments.

 Use these changes to improve your students' and teachers' surroundings and programming to aid success and growth.
-Remember, you set the standard and will be held accountable to represent the greater interest of the school.
+Remember, you set the standard and will be accountable for representing the school's greater interest.

 One of the many benefits of today's technology is that useful information is available and easily accessible.
-Successful school administrators use the information provided by standardized tests, current surveys, and statistics and assessments to drive innovation and improvements to strategically benefit students.
-Data gives you the opportunity to make informed decisions.
-Learning to ask useful questions and share practical information in an engaging way will create an environment for collaboration and progress.
+Successful school administrators use the information provided by standardized tests, current surveys and statistics and assessments to drive innovation and improvements to strategically benefit students.
+Data allows you to make informed decisions.
+Learning to ask useful questions and engagingly share practical information will create an environment for collaboration and progress.

 5. Demonstrating Honesty and Integrity

 No one is perfect.
 When you make a mistake, it's best to take responsibility.
 Your staff and students will appreciate your honesty and character, which will last longer than the memory of a flub.
 These character traits alone can cultivate tomorrow's leaders, empowering them to hold themselves and others accountable, even when it's hard.
-Make a commitment to be transparent with the people in your school and uphold your word and promises.
+Commit to being transparent with the people in your school and uphold your word and promises.

 6. Leading by Example

-A school administrator role requires unparalleled passion, continuous dedication and a great deal of hard work.
-Passion is a critical component to finding happiness in any job and will make all the difference in your performance and interactions with the people in your school.
+School administrators must display continued dedication and unparalleled passion while doing a lot of hard work.
+Excitement is essential to finding happiness in any job and can dramatically impact your performance and interactions with others at your school.
 Passionate leaders set the example for excellence and resilience, finding ways to encourage and inspire their teams for exponential growth.

 Advice for School Administrators

 Success doesn't happen by accident — you plan for it!
-Adopting this mindset for your standards, as well as that of your students and faculty, will stimulate growth and development that exceed the highest expectations.
-The following tips for school administrators can take you from an operations facilitator position to a genuine, active leader:
+Adopting this mindset for your standards will stimulate growth and development that exceed the highest expectations.
+The following tips for school administrators can take you from an operations facilitator position to a genuine, active leader.

 1. Listen to Input From Your Staff

 It's easy to get caught up in the stress of everyday life.
-While laser-sharp focus may be one of your strong points, it can inhibit opportunities to connect with staff and learn from their experiences.
-After all, your teachers might know the students better than you do because they interact with them for substantial periods of time throughout the week.
+While a laser-sharp focus may be one of your strong points, it can inhibit opportunities to connect with staff and learn from their experiences.
+After all, your teachers might know the students better than you do because they often interact with them for long periods throughout the week.

-First-year teachers will have been exposed to the most recent data regarding childhood development and psychology.
-Veteran staff at the school will have years of real-world experience that can help you make tough decisions when unpredictable circumstances arise.
-All these factors and more can prove to be valuable in ensuring your students' success today and in the future.
+First-year teachers will have the most recent data regarding childhood development and psychology fresh in their minds.
+The veteran staff at the school will have years of real-world experience that can help you make challenging decisions when unpredictable circumstances arise.
+All these factors and more can prove to be valuable in ensuring your students' success, today and in the future.

 2. Connect With Students in the Classroom

 The best way to understand what your students and staff go through is by sitting in the classroom with them.
-You'll have firsthand perspective from the students and teachers, which can inform future decisions and create empathy when connecting with students.
-It's easy to forget what it was like when you were a child.
-Their feelings and opinions are real and valid.
+You'll have a firsthand perspective from the students and teachers, which can inform future decisions and create empathy when connecting with students.
+Though children's feelings and opinions are real and valid, other adults might fail to acknowledge that.
 The classroom is the perfect environment to level with them, build compassion and establish trust.

 3. Make an Effort to Engage Both in Person and Virtually

 If the last few years have proved anything, it's that technology is necessary for everyday life and vital for a student's growth and success in school.
-Whether students are attending school in person or virtually, as a school administrator you should make the extra effort to engage with the curriculum and activities.
+Whether students attend school in person or virtually, as a school administrator, you should make the extra effort to engage with the curriculum and activities.
 Times are changing rapidly, and students, teachers and parents are doing their best to keep up.

-Your support will make a world of difference to individuals who are struggling.
-Lending an extra hand, being a soundboard for advice and reasoning, and fully understanding the changes that are occurring will make you a better leader.
+Your support will make a world of difference to anyone who is struggling.
+Lending an extra hand, being a soundboard for advice and reasoning and fully understanding the changes that are occurring will make you a better leader.
 This effort can also give your teachers better support systems for the students.
 Learn the best methods for virtual interactions for greater success.

 4. Give Your Students the Materials They Need to Succeed

-The best school administrator advice is ensuring your students are given the best materials to aid their journey through school.
+The best school administrator advice is to provide your students with high-quality materials to aid their journey through school.
 Planning and organizational skills are crucial for students as they transition into adolescence and adulthood.
-Time management, goal setting, independence and personal responsibility are character traits that can be taught at any school age.
+Time management, goal-setting skills, independence and personal responsibility are character traits you can instill at any school age.

 - Increase productivity.